zhill/enterprise-docs/content/docs/using/cli_usage/feeds/feed_configuration.md

 This service requires authentication and the system includes default credential for an anonymous user.

 The Anchore Engine will by default only synchronize vulnerability data such as CVE information.
-The Anchore Feed service also provide package data from NPM Package registry and Ruby Gems registry which can be used as part of policy checks which check Node and Ruby package names and versions, as well as non-os vulnerability data from National Vulnerability Data (NVD) which can be used to perform non-os package vulnerability scans.
+The Anchore Feed service also provides package data from NPM Package registry, Ruby Gems registry, and Github Advisories which can be used as part of policy checks which check Node and Ruby package names and versions, as well as non-os vulnerability data from National Vulnerability Data (NVD) which can be used to perform non-os package vulnerability scans.

 By default the Anchore Engine will perform a selective sync enabling only the vulnerabilities feed.
 Setting the (selective_sync) enabled flag to false, or updating the other feed types to True will enable synchronization of the specified feed.